-Computer Chronicles Revisited 62 — Apple Classrooms of Tomorrow, Information Laboratory, Voyage of the Mimi, and the Factory
+Computer Chronicles Revisited 62 — Apple Classrooms of Tomorrow, Information Laboratory, Voyage of the Mimi, and The Factory

 The fourth season of Computer Chronicles premiered in September 1986 with a two-part look at educational software.
 In this first episode, the focus was on software used by educators in the schools.
 The next episode focused on educational software for the home.